nmeum/datepicker/README.md

 ### Usage Example

-Presently, `datepicker` only supports a single command-line argument: The date format.
+By default, `datepicker` requires selection of both a date and a time and prints the selected date in the [RFC 1123] date format.
+The behavior can be customized using several command-line flags, e.g. the `-f` option allows specification of a different date format.
 This format must be specified using the format strings supported by the [formatTime] function from Haskell's `time` library.
 For example, in order to use this utility with [journalctl] you may invoke it as follows:

-	$ journalctl --since="$(datepicker '%Y-%m-%d %H:%M:%S')"
+	$ journalctl --since="$(datepicker -f '%Y-%m-%d %H:%M:%S')"

+Refer to the `--help` output for an overview of all supported command-line options.
-The command-line interface is subject to change, more options will be added shortly.
+The command-line interface is still subject to change, more options will likely be added in future versions.

 ### License